toombez/coloretic/docs/reference/index.md

 ### `transparetize`

-Reduces the alpha channel value on the color.
+Decrease the alpha channel value on the color.

 ```ts
 const color = createColor('myColor', {}, 0.5)